KristerSJakobsson/solnp/python_solnp/README.md

 where f(x), g(x) and h(x) are smooth functions.

 ## Compatability
-Precompiled libraries for:
+Precompiled Wheels are available for CPython:
-- Windows: Python 3.5+
+- Windows: Python 3.6+
 - Linux: Python 2.7+
-- Mac OS X: Python 2.7+

 For other systems, or to have BLAS and LAPACK support, please build the wheels manually.